KP, Punjab election: Five judges resume SC hearing after four disassociate themselves from suo motu

 - Justice Athar Minallah

-The bench has been reconstituted to a five-member bench after four judges — Justice Ahsan, Justice Afridi, Justice Naqvi and Justice Minallah — disassociated themselves from the suo motu hearing.
+The bench has been reconstituted to a five-member bench after four judges — Justice Mandokhail, Justice Shah, Justice Afridi and Justice Minallah — disassociated themselves from the suo motu hearing.
 All four have written dissenting notes in the Feb 23 order.

 The order stated that five judges, including CJP Bandial, Justice Ahsan, Justice Akhtar, Justice Naqvi and Justice Mazhar, ordered the case to be heard on the three questions framed by the CJP in the initial suo motu notice.